rayzapata/project_classification_telco/README.md

 ## V. Project Reproduction

 To best recreate this project, it is best to start with reading this README fully and understanding the process in [Section III](https://github.com/ray-zapata/project_classification_telco#iii-process), detailing each step of the data science pipeline.
-Utilizing the functions in each of this modules will aid in automating the process to acquire the data and create visuals and models.
+In order to make use of the automation in these function, you will need to create `env.py` to house a function called ``Utilizing the functions in each of this modules will aid in automating the process to acquire the data and create visuals and models.
 The [`exploration.ipynb`](https://nbviewer.jupyter.org/github/ray-zapata/project_classification_telco/blob/main/exploration.ipynb) and [`modeling.ipynb`](https://nbviewer.jupyter.org/github/ray-zapata/project_classification_telco/blob/main/modeling.ipynb) notebooks can further serve as guides on appropriate usage of each function found in the modules, as well as complete reading of the docstrings found therein.